Your physical health is a major factor in your libido.

 Over or under-active thyroid

+How diet affects your sex drive is a complex issue.
 There are tons of articles about food and libido out there- apparently eating anything from broccoli to drinking “sex coffee” can help you boost your libido.
-Equally important in this category is bloating…. the LEAST sexy feeling ever!
+There’s also a relationship between how food affects your body, and therefore your perception of yourself and how you feel.
+Click below to find out more.

 Pain/discomfort during sex: